-Our activities in the field of IT security stem from deep technical considerations of vital importance to the security of computer based systems, from social aspects and from security principles at system level.
-The combination of these three points of departure paves the way for results that are based both on insight into the possibilities of technology and the capabilities of users and organisations as well as an understanding of the system and the needs of the customer.
+Our activities in the field of IT security stem from deep technical considerations of vital importance to the security of computer-based systems as well as from social aspects, which are increasingly important for the information security of organisations.
+The combination of social and technical aspects paves the way for results that are based both on the insight into the possibilities of technology and the capabilities of users and organisations as well as the needs of the customer.